darren-martz/resp/index.md

 1. Donate it to the government.
 It's really an option presented on Canada.ca site.
 Don't do this ever.
 2. Transfer the funds to another sibling so they can use it.
 Just do it before they turn 19 or it's not allowed.
 3. Transfer up to $50,000 into the subscriber's RRSP account.
 This is a once in the subscriber's lifetime event.
-If you have 2 kids, you still can only do this once ever and it is restricted to only go [...]
+If you have 2 kids, you still can only do this once ever and it is restricted to only go to the subscriber(s) and nobody else.
+Joint subscribers here does help!
 4. Extract funds back to the subscriber(s) as taxable income.
 That seems reasonable, except the government charges 20% then they charge you income tax after that 😠.
 This may be the worst tax penalty.

 Now you can see why a joint account is better.
 You can distribute some of the taxes and allow for both subscribers to receive RRSP transfers.
-Unfortunately, if you set up your RESP accounts under one [...]
+Unfortunately, if you set up your RESP accounts under one subscriber it cannot be changed.

 Extracting funds back to the subscriber is called AIP (Accumulated Income Payments), including extracting to an RRSP.
-The RRSP extraction is only allowed if ALL beneficiaries are 21 years or older and the RRSP account has existed for 10+ years.
+The RRSP extraction is only allowed if ALL beneficiaries are 21 years or older, no longer in need of education, and the RRSP account has existed for 10+ years.
 Once an AIP withdrawal happens on an RESP account, that account MUST be closed by the nearest February or all its value gets absorbed by the government 😠.
 This is a good time to remind you there is no limit on the number of RESP accounts and you can transfer full or partial amounts between them.

 Let's get back to unpacking this example.